Skip advert

 Advertisement - Article continues below

-Technology is improving all the time, especially now that electric vans are becoming more popular.
-Large fleets like British Gas and Royal Mail are transitioning to EVs before new petrol and diesel vans are phased out entirely.
-Development overlapping with electric cars means that batteries are getting bigger, range is getting longer, charging times are reducing and the variety of available models is broadening.
+Technology is constantly improving, especially now that electric vans are becoming more mainstream.
+Fleets like British Gas and Royal Mail are currently transitioning to EVs, plus the development of EV vans overlaps with electric cars means that batteries are getting bigger, range is getting longer, charging times are reducing and the variety of available models is broadening.

-As well as saving on clean-air zone fees, an electric van could help you save on other everyday costs like fuel and maintenance – fewer moving parts should mean you'll experience fewer mechanical issues, while a full charge of electricity will cost much less than an equivalent tank of diesel.
-If your business doesn’t already have EV chargers installed, you may need to factor that cost in.
+While a full charge of electricity will cost much less than an equivalent tank of diesel.
+If your business doesn’t already have EV chargers installed, you may need to factor in the cost of using public chargers.

 How much would it cost to lease an electric van?

-Business-specific Contract Hire is usually offered on vans – it's worth considering if such a leasing plan will help you save money.
-Initial rental costs tend to be cheaper than when buying outright, while concerns like depreciation are taken out of the equation.
-Tax breaks are another benefit, with half of the VAT paid on the van's finance eligible to be claimed back.
+Business-specific Contract Hire is the type of lease deal usually offered on vans – it's worth considering as a leasing plan could help you save money.
+Initial rental costs tend to be cheaper than when buying outright, while concerns like depreciation are no longer a worry as you hand the vehicle back at the end of the agreement.
+Tax breaks are another great benefit, with half of the VAT paid on the van's finance being eligible to be claimed back.

 Advertisement - Article continues below